 How do I get banana bread out of the pan?

 Make sure you butter or grease and flour your loaf pan very well.
 A nonstick baking spray with flour in it is also good.
-You can also sprinkle a layer of sugar on the butter, grease, or spray instead of flour.
-This will give the crust of the bread a sweet crunch.
+You can also sprinkle a cinnamon sugar ratio on the butter, grease, or spray instead of using flour.
+This will give the crust of the bread a sweet crunch that is amazing!

 Only let the bread cool in the pan for 10-15 minutes after baking.
 Place a plate or wire rack on top of the loaf pan and flip the bread out.
 Once the bread is out of the pan, turn it right side up and let cool completely on a wire rack.

 - Banana Nutella Cake